How To Fix Your Marriage: 11 Strategies To Heal Your Marriage

 How to Fix Your Marriage: 13 Pro Tips

-If “daily chores” are not enough to fix a broken marriage or revitalize your partnership, that’s okay.
+If “daily habits” are not enough to fix a broken marriage or revitalize your partnership, that’s okay.
 Sometimes, we need to look at the fabric of our bond and make some fundamental adjustments.
 Your partner is your number one.
 They are the person that will see you through the ups and the downs of life, and if you are in it for the long haul, but that requires work.

 Each relationship is not without turbulence, and things will go right just as they will inevitably go wrong.
 Here are 16 therapist-approved strategies to help you revitalize your relationship.